EricMFink/ProfessionalResponsibility/_cases/Hoff.md

 title: 'Hoff v.
 Meyer, Brown and Platt'
 cite: '772 N.E.2d 263 (Ill.
 2002)'
+judge: 'Justice McBride delivered the opinion of the court.'

 ---

-# Justice MCBRIDE delivered the opinion of the court:

 On August 16, 2000, William Bruce Hoff, Jr. (Hoff), and Catherine Hoff, his wife, filed a complaint for declaratory judgment and other relief in the circuit court of Cook County against Mayer, Brown & Platt (MBP), a Chicago law firm.
 Thereafter, MBP filed a motion to dismiss plaintiff's complaint.
 On June 12, 2001, the trial court granted defendant's motion.
 Hoff now appeals.